 Nationality Demographic Segmentation Example in Company

 For example, Jon is a citizen of America, so his nationality is American, whereas, Xujiao is Chinese, so his nationality is china.

 10. Marital Status

 Marital status refers to the marriage situation, admittedly.
 There are many types of marital status: single, married, divorced, widow, separated, single parent, and conditional partnership.

-For example, married people’s lifestyle differs from single people.
+For example, married people’s lifestyle differs from single people’s.

 11. Employment Status

-The employment status refers to the professional condition of the audience.
+Employment status refers to the professional condition of the audience.
 It determines the profession of the target audience, such as service holders, people in business, and the unemployed.
-Employment status seems a crucial demographic variable to the target audiences in marketing.
+Employment status seems to be a crucial demographic variable to the target audiences in marketing.
 It indicates what types of products they use and do not use.

-Employment people lead a happy life more than unemployed people in society.
+Employment people lead a happy life than unemployed people in society.